 Before visiting the park, it is always best to check the website for any closures.

-Zion in the Spring (Mid-March to Mid-June)
+Zion in the Spring (March – May)

 Zion in the spring is known for its full waterfalls along the Emerald Pool trails, desert wildflowers, and cooler temperatures, especially in the evenings and early mornings.

 I don’t know about you, but the Zion heat can be too intense for me!
-Visiting in the spring can be a great time if you prefer not to have to suffer through high temps.
+Visiting in the spring can be a great time if you prefer not to have to suffer through high temperatures.

-The tradeoff, however, is that The Narrows and Emerald Pools trails can often be closed at times due to too much water and high spring runoff.
-If you are planning to hike The Narrows, the spring is probably not the best season to visit.
-Even if the Narrows are open the water will be very, very cold!
+The tradeoff, however, is that the Narrows and Emerald Pools trails can often be closed at times, due to too much water and high spring runoff.
+If you are planning to hike the Narrows, the spring is probably not the best season to visit.
+Even if the Narrows are open, the water will be very, very cold!

 Important things to know if you are visiting in the Spring: